 - Enable participants who want to optimize their resources

-It is important to note that an energy imbalance market is different than a regional transmission organization.
-WAPA has been a member of SPP's RTO for its Upper Great Plains Region since 2015.
-However, in evaluating energy imbalance services, WAPA preserves its autonomy and retains its authority over transmission planning, day-ahead marketing, and transmission system and balancing authority operations.
+It is important to note that an energy imbalance market is different than membership in a regional transmission organization.
+WAPA has been a member of SPP's RTO for its Upper Great Plains region since 2015.
+However, in evaluating energy imbalance management alternatives, WAPA preserves its autonomy and retains its authority over transmission planning, day-ahead marketing, and transmission system and balancing authority operations.

 *Note: The following links are to energy imbalance services provided by other entities.

 WAPA and customers have been discussing markets for decades.
 WAPA has also held several all-customer market-related events.
 Catch up on some of the more recent conversations, here: